gregv12/fluxtion-server/docs/guide/event-processing-architecture.md

 ## Summary

 - If you want the simplest path to business logic with minimal ceremony and easy tests, extend ObjectEventHandlerNode;
-  it has getContext(), participates in lifecycle, and benefits from AppConfig shortcuts.
+  it has getContext(), participates in lifecycle, and benefits from MongooseServerConfig shortcuts.
 - If you need lifecycle depth, context control, and strongly typed interface callbacks (e.g., ConfigListener), extend DefaultEventProcessor and implement the necessary interfaces.